Service Sector: Searching for Favourable Trends in the Global Economy

 Keywords:

-GDP, globalization, state, innovation, world economy, services, gauge effect.
+GDP, globalization, state, innovation, global economy, services, gauge effect

 Abstract